LunCoSim/lunco-sim/docs/Grants/JuiceBox.md

 ## Details

-We also explore web3-native ways to sustain space activities, like doing research how Token Engineering could be applied to space exploration.
+We also explore web3-native ways to sustain space activities, like doing research how Token Engineering could be applied to space exploration, sharing designs like CAD files via IPFS, issuing IP-NFT for missions designs and so on

 We have launched [HyperDeSci](https://github.com/LunCoSim/hyperdesci) to fund DeSci activities

-LunCo was funded thx to generous donors on Gitcoin, Giveth, and raised ~$70k since it's launch
+LunCo was funded thx to generous donors on Gitcoin, Giveth, and raised ~$70k since it's launch in May 2022
 ## Subsystems / Subproject

 - AI-based Space Systems Engineer